DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * net/bnx2x: Starting from DPDK 23.07, the Marvell QLogic bnx2x driver will be removed.
   This decision has been made to alleviate the burden of maintaining a discontinued product.

-* net/liquidio: Remove LiquidIO ethdev driver.
-  The LiquidIO product line has been substituted with CN9K/CN10K OCTEON product line smart NICs located in ``drivers/net/octeon_ep/``.
-  DPDK 20.08 has categorized the LiquidIO driver as UNMAINTAINED because of the absence of updates in the driver.
-  Due to the above reasons, the driver will be unavailable from DPDK 23.07.

 * cryptodev: The function ``rte_cryptodev_cb_fn`` will be updated to have another parameter ``qp_id`` to return the queue pair ID which got error interrupt to the application,